 The total ARDP DOE award is worth up to \$1.97 billion.
-Under Energy Northwest's partnership agreement with TerraPower-GE Hitachi, Energy Northwest will provide licensing and operating experience to the TerraPower-GE Hitachi team to help develop the concept, and will operate and maintain the commercial plant.
 In November 2021, TerraPower selected Kemmerer, Wyoming as the demonstration site for the Natrium reactor, marking the only coal-to-nuclear project underway in the world.
+Pacificorp will be the operator of the ARDP demonstration plant.
 TerraPower expects to submit a construction permit application in 2023.
 In October 2022, GE-Hitachi's Global Nuclear Fuel and TerraPower announced they will be building a fuel fabrication facility in North Carolina.
 In December 2022, TerraPower also announced over \$800 million raised from private investors.

 - Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology salt-and-sodium cooled reactors
+Non-Water-Cooled Advanced Reactor Technology salt-cooled and sodium-cooled reactors